1. Internal resources can’t do it all.

 Aside from claiming your listing and optimizing your center’s profile, there is still additional optimization needed in the form of ongoing citation building in order to capture one of those valuable top 3 slots in Google Maps on search engine results pages.

-6. Pay-Per-Click (PPC) Marketing in the rehab space is tough and expensive.
+6. Pay-Per-Click (PPC) Marketing in the addiction treatment industry space is tough and expensive.

 Needless to say, but if PPC is something your rehab facility is looking to endeavor, you’ve been warned that once you step foot in the arena and the battle starts, it doesn’t end and the depth of your pockets will likely be tested.

-For additional information including LegitScript certification for addiction treatment centers including their one-time verification fee and annual fees based on the number of locations you have, please visit here.
+For additional information including LegitScript certification for addiction treatment facilities including their one-time verification fee and annual fees based on the number of locations you have, please visit here.

 7. Organic Search Engine Optimization (SEO) is a specialized skill that requires patience and persistence.